parthiv-dev/decentralised-trading-platform/README.md

 #### PokemonCard Contract

-[PokemonCard.sol](contracts/PokemonCard.sol) is a NFT contract for Pokemons based on the [OpenZeppelin ERC271 contract](https://docs.openzeppelin.com/contracts/4.x/erc721) contract for non-fungible tokens.
+[PokemonCard.sol](contracts/PokemonCard.sol) is an NFT contract for Pokemons based on the [OpenZeppelin ERC271 contract](https://docs.openzeppelin.com/contracts/4.x/erc721) contract for non-fungible tokens.
 In addition, we used the following extensions:

 - [ERC721Burnable](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721Burnable): To enable token holders destroy their tokens.